Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Agustus 2025 04.27.59 UTC
+- WIB: Kamis, 7 Agustus 2025 05.33.06 UTC
-- WITA: Kamis, 7 Agustus 2025 05.27.59 UTC
+- WITA: Kamis, 7 Agustus 2025 06.33.06 UTC
-- WIT: Kamis, 7 Agustus 2025 06.27.59 UTC
+- WIT: Kamis, 7 Agustus 2025 07.33.06 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational